MicrosoftDocs/winui-api/microsoft.ui.input/inputlightdismissaction_getforwindowid_240994741.md

 If *windowId* is invalid, is owned by a different thread than the calling thread, or is a child window, GetForWindowId returns null.

-Otherwise, GetForWindowId returns a previously created InputLightDismissAction associated with the window id or a newly created InputLightDismissAction associated with the window id.
+Otherwise, GetForWindowId returns a previously created InputLightDismissAction associated with the Window ID or a newly created InputLightDismissAction associated with the Window ID.
 Calling GetForWindowId multiple times will return the same object each time.

-In all cases there can only be a single InputLightDismissAction associated with a particular window id.
+In all cases there can only be a single InputLightDismissAction associated with a particular Window ID.

 ## -see-also